RuihanQuan/Oculomotor_Pipeline/README.md

 > prompt for the folder to store the _neural.mat files with unit activity (ua) and firing rate estimate (fr).

 ### Code Specifics
+### **get_matching_intan_blackrock.m**
+The code match the black rock files to the corresponding intan files based on the last modified dates of the ***setting.xml*** and ***.ccf*** files.
+Such that we can keep the numbering of the neural files constitent with the blackrock files.

 #### **All_Intan2Bin.m**
 Adapt the approach of concatenating all Intan recordings from multiple stimulation trials into a single ***.bin*** file for spike sorting using **Kilosort4**.
 The default channel map setting, ImecPrimateStimRec128_kilosortChanMap.mat, contains the coordinates (in µm) of the **128** channels on the **Neuropixel read &write probe**.
 The mapping of Neuropixel channel arrangement to the numbering in Intan files is predefined in the code as ***neuropixel_index***.
 Additionally, the code utilizes ***artifact_Removal.m*** to eliminate artifacts in the recordings caused by stimulation onset.
 The parameters for artifact removal can be fine-tuned for each specific session using the scripts in filter test.

+### **KiloSort2Stitch_KS4_NStruct.m**
+The code stitch the result of spike sorting back to the raw neural data struct.
+The code match the spike times detected by kilosort4 and the time stamp on the neural data.
+The process add two new fields (unit activity (ua) and firing rate estimate (fr)) to the data struct.
+Note that fr is estimated from ua using kaiser filter of at a cutoff frequency tailored to the data and a sampling rate of 1000.